 Figure 8 Elgar, The Dream of Gerontius, Part II, ‘And realm of light’

 Then it followed by the exposition of a complicated double fugue section started at the line ‘Dispossessed’, which creates a dark demoniac sounding with dissonances.
-In contrast, the choir of Angelicals has much sweeter and magnificent sounding.
+In contrast, the choir of Angelicals is much sweeter and magnificent sounding.
 The voices in this section are divided into semi-chorus of two or four parts and chorus in four or eight parts.

 The argument of Elgar’s Gerontius has a strong influence from Wagner’s music, and Gerontius is a semi- or un-English work are often discussed.
 In 1882, the complete performances of Der Ring des Nibelungen, Die Meistersinger, and Tristan und Isolde were performed in Britain.
 For twentieth-century composers, it was difficult to avoid the influence of Wagner.
 Many Elgar scholars believed Gerontius remains the most Wagnerian of any of Elgar’s oratorios, with the Wagnerian elements: the use of the term “Prelude” for the opening; the use of chromatic harmonies; the use of representative themes to provide coherence; the use of leitmotifs; and a unified subject.
 Aside from that, the elements of orchestration in Gerontius are influenced by Wagner.
 The orchestration of Gerontius is large and complicated, and it takes more instruments to introduce and increase the use of representative themes.
 However, the differences between Elgar and Wagner are still existed.
 Adams argues that Elgar did not use the same type of themes and thematic transformation that Wagner used.
 Also, Elgar abandoned the Wagnerian constant thematic and harmonic elision, and created discrete melodies articulated by cadences.
 Further, Elgar remains the use of traditional forms, such as arias and choruses.
 Nonetheless, it is fair to say Elgar’s most characteristic innovations were conflicted with Wagnerian influences.

-In conclusion, the progressivist Elgar and his greatest oratorio have become the most important work in Britain, despite it is a catholic-based story or strongly influenced by Wagner.
+In conclusion, the progressivist Elgar and his greatest oratorio have become an important work in Britain, despite it is a Catholic-based story and its music that was strongly influenced by Wagner.
 Elgar’s progressive movement which cannot be ignored is combining the religious story setting and the complicated harmony and orchestration which contained many dissonances and colours.
 Also, his sensitivity to the psychological aspect of characters and transform it into music, for example the representative themes.
 Elgar’s music influenced further composers, such as Vaughan Williams, Bliss and Walton.

 Bibliography